Karmabunny/resiz-o-tron/README.md

 - Easy to use.
 - Runs on many operating systems.
 - No installation required.
+- Very fast processing with low memory requirements.
+- Able to process hundreds of images without issues.

 ## Why did we create this?